theatre maker + producer

 CHAD ST LOUIS / PERFORMER / SPRING AWAKENING

-I am a freelance theatre maker and producer specialising in musical theatre and creative work with queer/ecological themes.
+I am a theatre maker and producer specialising in musical theatre and creative work with queer/ecological themes.
 I have links to London and the South West.

 I enjoy working across art forms with individuals who are passionate about social change or pushing boundaries.
-Recently, I have worked on many musical theatre projects, and am fascinated by approaching this medium in challenging, creative ways.
+Recently, I have worked on musical theatre projects, and am fascinated by approaching this medium in challenging, creative ways.
 I love gig theatre and new writing.
 I love making a mess.
 Bold experiments.
 Loud work.
 Music.

 My practice is probably better explained by certain themes which crop up often.
 Including: queerness, crises or moments of change, hidden histories, mental health, responsibility, letting go, ecological relationships, community, love, care.